 SUMMARY

-• MAGNITUDE (NCT03748641) is a phase 3, randomized, double-blind, placebocontrolled, global study evaluating the efficacy and safety of AKEEGA with prednisone compared to placebo/abiraterone acetate with prednisone (AAP) as first-line (L1) therapy in metastatic castration-resistant prostate cancer (mCRPC) for patients with certain homologous recombination repair (HRR) mutations, including BRCA1/2.
-The primary endpoint is radiographic progressionfree survival (rPFS).
-Key secondary endpoints include time to cytotoxic chemotherapy (TCC), time to symptomatic progression (TSP), and overall survival (OS).1-4
+• MAGNITUDE (NCT03748641) is a phase 3, randomized, double-blind, placebocontrolled, global study that evaluated the efficacy and safety of AKEEGA with prednisone compared with placebo/abiraterone acetate with prednisone (AAP) as first-line (L1) therapy in metastatic castration-resistant prostate cancer (mCRPC) for patients with certain homologous recombination repair (HRR) mutations, including BRCA1/2.
+The primary endpoint is radiographic progressionfree survival (rPFS).1-7

 • Patients were prospectively allocated to cohort 1 or 2 based on prescreening for HRR+ or HRR- status and subsequently randomized to receive niraparib or matching placebo in combination with AAP.

-• Prespecified primary and key secondary endpoint results are described in Table: Prespecified Primary and Key Secondary Endpoints.
+• Prespecified endpoint results are described in Table: Prespecified Primary and Key Secondary Endpoints.

-• A summary of treatment-emergent adverse events (TEAEs) is described in Table: Summary of Most Common (≥10% in Either Group) TEAEs.
-Grade ≥3 adverse events (AEs) were reported in 153 (72.2%) and 104 (49.3%) patients in the niraparib/AAP and in the placebo/AAP group, respectively.
-Discontinuation of niraparib or placebo due to TEAEs occurred in 15.1% of patients in the niraparib/AAP group and 5.7% of patients in the placebo/AAP group.5 Safety profiles at the final analysis6 and second interim analysis4 were consistent with that of the first interim analysis, with no new safety signals observed.
+• A summary of treatment-emergent adverse events (TEAEs) is described in Table: Summary of Most Common (≥10% in Either Group) TEAEs at IA2 (HRR+ Population).
+In the niraparib/AAP vs placebo/AAP group, grade ≥3 adverse events (AEs) were reported in 153 (72.2%) vs 104 (49.3%) patients in the second interim analysis (IA2) and 157 (74.1%) vs 108 (51.2%) patients in the final analysis.
+In the niraparib/AAP vs placebo/AAP group, TEAEs leading to discontinuation were reported in 18.4% vs 8.1% of patients in the final analysis.6,7 Safety profiles at the final analysis and IA2 were consistent with those observed at the IA1, with no new safety signals reported.6

-• In patients receiving niraparib/AAP, the most common TEAEs leading to dose interruption or reduction in 58.3% (n=14) of patients were anemia (n=7), thrombocytopenia (n=5), and neutropenia (n=3).16 Serious treatment-related adverse events (TRAEs) were observed in 3 patients and included lower gastrointestinal (GI) hemorrhage (n=1), asthenia and noncardiac chest pain (n=1), and anemia (n=1).15
+• In patients receiving niraparib/AAP, the most common TEAEs leading to dose interruption or reduction in 58.3% (n=14) of patients were anemia (n=7), thrombocytopenia (n=5), and neutropenia (n=3).19 Serious treatment-related adverse events (TRAEs) were observed in 3 patients and included lower gastrointestinal (GI) hemorrhage (n=1), asthenia and noncardiac chest pain (n=1), and anemia (n=1).18

 • Results for other niraparib combination therapies in the QUEST study have not been published.